-At the beginning of July, I spent three nights in Nanjing - Chinese former capital city with a rich history and vibrant present.
-While I had some events scheduled for the days, it left me plenty of room to do a bit of sightseeing.
+At the beginning of July, I spent three nights in Nanjing – Chinese former capital city with a rich history and vibrant present.
+While I had some scheduled events to attend, it left me plenty of space to do some sightseeing.

 Travelling from Shanghai, my journey began at the Hongqiao station...

 ..which offers CRH (China Railway High-speed) connections to major Chinese cities such as Beijing, Wuhan, Guangzhou, and such.
 Well, and as Nanjing is on the route, I got to experience it:

 While the railroad was designed for speed up to 380kph / 236mph, the train I took had a cruising speed of 305kph / 190mph.
 Still, that's the fastest train I have taken up to date.
 The distance between Shanghai - Nanjing is roughly 300km / 186mi, and the train did it in under an hour and a half, even with some stops on the way.

 At the point I had free time, it was an evening already.
 The sun was beyond layers of clouds and smog, and it was clear that soon it will be behind the horizon as well.
 But it wouldn't be me if I'd just stayed in my room doing nothing.
 Speaking of the room, it was on the 20th floor, offering a fab view of the surroundings.
 I didn't have any points of interest prepared in this neighbourhood, but looking through my window, I noticed an unusual building...

 So, I decided to take a closer look at it.
 Nanjing has the same convenient bike-sharing scheme as Shanghai, so I just hopped on one and cycled towards the building, where I arrived before complete darkness.